zowe/community/Technical-Steering-Committee/principles.md

 ## Zowe simplifies the life of Modern Mainframers
 **Principle:** Modern and effective interfaces

 We will provide the foundations and tools for all the vendors existing within the ecosystem to easily interface to and develop more interfaces to z/OS.
+The tools should be simple, effective, actively used and developed.
 The users should be able to leverage the provided tools and interfaces to get more value out of their mainframe environments.
-Examples domains for such tools and interfaces include web, mobile, APIs (C interfaces to HLASM, other programming interfaces, REST APIs, ...) and modern IDEs.
+Examples domains for such tools and interfaces include web, mobile, APIs (C interfaces to HLASM, other programming interfaces, REST APIs, ...) and modern Developer Environments.

 ## Collaboration between mainframe and other platforms - both mainframe and distributed - benefits both sides
 **Principle:** Hybrid

 We will bring lessons from the non-mainframe world to the mainframe platform as well as providing the opportunity for the non-mainframe world to benefit from the knowledge gained in the mainframe world in order to build secure and performant hybrid environments in which mainframe plays core role.
-To do so we intend to lower the entry barrier to the mainframe environment by leveraging the technologies famililar to modern developers and where possible supporting mainframe education.
+To do so we intend to lower the entry barrier to the mainframe environment by leveraging the technologies famililar to modern developers and supporting mainframe education.

 ## We will listen to our stakeholders and elicit feedback from them.
 **Principle**: Stakeholder-centric